 Kurdistan Parliament's Committees

-The Kurdistan Parliament has 15 standing committees that work on a wide range of subject areas.
-Much of parliament’s work takes place in these committees.
+The Kurdistan Parliament has 19 standing committees that work on a wide range of subject areas.
+Much of Parliament’s work takes place in these committees.
 Their mandate is to study bills (draft laws), propose bills and give opinions, study suggested amendments, and to submit them to Parliament’s leadership.
 Committees provide important input during the stages of passing a bill through Parliament into law.
-Committees also scrutinise the performance of government institutions in their area of work, and take evidence and opinions from experts and civil society.
+Committees also scrutinize the performance of government institutions in their area of work, and take evidence and opinions from experts and civil society.
 These mandates are in Article 38 of parliament’s procedural rules.

 According to Article 37 of Parliament’s procedural rules, committees are formed at the first session following a parliamentary election.